zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 Its [OpenCL branch](https://github.com/BVLC/caffe/tree/opencl) is in development and should support all vendors through the OpenCL standard.

-I prefer to keep my Ubuntu 16.04 plain vanilla, that is stick with packages available in the distro;
+I prefer to keep my Ubuntu 16.04 plain vanilla, that is stick with packages available in the distro.
 I avoid PPAs, `sudo make install` and certainly `sudo ./run-installer.sh`.[^1]  My worry was that installing OpenCL would involve a lot of the latter, but it turned out that `apt-get install` gets you a long way.